ARTSmart New England

 A fully vetted appraiser should hold a degree in appraisal studies, have at least ten years of experience and will also have some museum or auction experience.
 You should expect them to be able to BOTH value the item and understand its artistic merit.

 Ask appraisers for qualificiations beyond USPAP.
-Many will list USPAP as the mainstay of their qualifications.
-This should be a red flag.
-Another red flag is a "part-time" appraiser who is also an art dealer/auctioneer.
-This always creates a conflict of interest.
+Appraisers who list USPAP as the mainstay of their qualifications, should be a red flag.
+Another red flag should be appraisers who are also an art dealers/auctioneers.
+One cannot offer a fair value on an item which they plan to buy.

 Research is very important.
-Appraisers must be able to read foreign languages in order to research and look up auction records.
-Jill speaks French and Italian fluently and has knowledge of Dutch and Spanish.
 Ask your appraiser what languages they speak.
 Also ask your appraiser about specialty courses they have taken.
 This shows a commitment to further education.
 Jill speaks French and Italian and has a working knowledge of other languages.

 Never make the assumption that your household insurance automatically covers fine art, antiques or decorative items.
 It rarely does.
 You must have a valid appraisal and you must submit it to your insurance company before you are covered.

 Education: Appraisal Studies in Art & Antiques, RISD

-(Rhode Island School of Design); A.M., A.B.
-Harvard University and Franklin University Switzerland (Lugano),A.A.
+(Rhode Island School of Design); Graduate and Undergraduate: Harvard University and Franklin University Switzerland.

 Qualified: Uniform Standards of Professional Appraisal Practice-USPAP, American Society of Appraisers, and many specialized courses.

 Museum Experience: Peabody Essex Museum